-The Astute Class Training Service (ACTS) has provided training for the ships companies of both HMS ASTUTE and AMBUSH and commenced training for the crew of ARTFUL.
-On 15 February 2012 the Investment Approvals Committee approved the Astute Class Training Service Boat 4 Information Note which articulated a revised funding approach for the ACTS Boat 4 change delivering a saving against the 2007 Astute Class Training Service Boat 4 approval.
-The training service provider, FAST, have submitted their bid for the addition of training for Boat 4 crews from May 2015.
+The Astute Class Training Service (ACTS) has provided training for the ships companies of both HMS ASTUTE and AMBUSH throughout the last twelve months.
+This year saw the first delivery of the Submariner Qualification course for the Royal Navy.
+A Formal Notice of Change was issued to the Training Service Provider, FAST Training Services Limited, for the inclusion of Boat 4 AUDACIOUS into the training service programme.
+On 15th February 2012 the Investment Approvals Committee approved the Astute Class Training Service Boat 4 Information Note which articulated a revised funding approach for the ACTS Boat 4 change delivering a saving against the 2007 Astute Class Training Service Boat 4 approval.
+Boat 4 will be placed on contract with FAST during 2013.